 “Cecil’s laugh was infectious,” said Chris Schopf, Achieva’s vice president of residential supports.
 He added, “David was so kind and had such a gentle spirit.
 Together, they looked out for one another.
 They were inseparable.
 Most of all, they were kind, good people with a strong faith and respect for everyone around.”

 Over the years, Brett saw a lot of the older boys becoming Eagle Scouts and decided he wanted to get his Eagle Rank, too.
 Carl explained the process and Brett said, “Let’s do it”.
 Everything wasn’t smooth sailing and Brett encountered some obstacles.
 After Brett decided that he wanted to continue in scouting and get his Eagle Rank, the highest rank the Boy Scouts can achieve, we realized that there were some required merit badges that Brett would never be able to get because some of the requirements were just too difficult for him.
 The cool thing was that Boy Scouts offered an alternative path for special needs scouts.
-We worked with both our troop leaders and local council and got the Alternative Path approved.

 On Sunday, July 22 at 10:00 pm, Niagara Falls was lit up teal to honor National Fragile X Awareness Day!
 We are extremely grateful to the Niagara Falls Illumination Board for making this happen.
 The teal lighting created a spectacular experience for all the spectators on both sides of the falls.